venoxam/venoxam/README.md

 - 👋 Hi, I’m @venoxam
-- 👀 I’m interested in Technologies, Backend developpement, Music production
+- 👀 I’m interested in Technologies, Backend developpement and Music production
 - 🌱 I’m currently doing an internship as a full-stack developper at Sagacify
-- 💞️ I’m looking to collaborate on backend or software applications that could help me build some serious tools to grow as a developper.
-- 📫 How to reach me max.vanbocks@hotmail.com or Discord: V E N O X ツ#0815
+- 📫 How to reach me => max.vanbocks@hotmail.com or Discord: V E N O X ツ#0815

 <!---
 venoxam/venoxam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.